sergiy79/codecombat/Windows-Development-Environment-Setup-Guide.md

 * If you're not sure what version of Windows you have, [this link](http://windows.microsoft.com/en-us/windows/which-operating-system) will tell you.

-Once you have gotten those pieces of information, go through the sections below to download and install each dependency.
+Once you have gotten those pieces of information, go through the sections below to download and install each dependency, which are

-##Node.js
+* Node.js
+* MongoDB
+* Ruby
+* Python
+* Git

+## Required Packages
+### Node.js

 To install Node, first download the correct version of the installer from the table below.
 Then, run the installer.
 Make sure that the Node installer adds Node to your path(don't change the option in the installer circled below from its default value.)